ddtraveller/TEFLTools/README.md

 20. **Mikrobioma /The Microbiome **
     - This course explores the human microbiome and its impact on health, with a focus on applications in Timor-Leste.
 Students will learn about the diverse microbial communities inhabiting the human body, their roles in health and disease, and how environmental and cultural factors in Timor-Leste influence the microbiome.
 The course aims to provide a foundation for understanding microbiome research and its potential applications in improving public health in Timor-Leste.

+21. **Debate Lincoln-Douglas / Lincoln-Douglas Debate**
+    - This course introduces students in Timor-Leste to the fundamentals of Lincoln-Douglas debate, adapting the format to the local context.
+Students will develop critical thinking, public speaking, and argumentation skills while exploring ethical issues relevant to Timorese society.
+The course aims to empower students to engage in respectful dialogue, analyze complex topics, and articulate well-reasoned positions on matters of public importance.

 <img src="jpg/TL_kids2.jpg" alt="Timorese children in traditional dress" width="400"/>

 ## Modelu Risku Rai ba Timor Leste/Risk Terrain Modeling for Timor Leste